nixworks/public/news/2016/01/4/README.md

 Reviewing the Pathankot air base attack, Prime Minister Narendra Modi is currently meeting with Parrikar, Swaraj and NSA Ajit Doval.
 Two terrorists are still holed-up inside the base.

 ### [The Islamic State of Iraq and the Levant's branch in Libya attacks the Libyan oil port of Sidra, which is Libya's largest oil depot.
 Two members of the Petrol Facilities Guard militia, which is defending Sidra, were reportedly killed in clashes.
 Islamic State militants were reportedly pushed back from the port, but the group now says it controls the town of Bin Jawad, 30km west of Sidra on the road from its stronghold in Sirte. ](/news/2016/01/4/the-islamic-state-of-iraq-and-the-levant-s-branch-in-libya-attacks-the-libyan-oil-port-of-sidra-which-is-libya-s-largest-oil-depot-two-mem.md)
-_Context: Bin Jawad, ISIL, ISIL, Libya, Libyan Civil War (2014-present), Sidra, Sirte, oil depot_
+_Context: Bin Jawad, ISIL, Islamic State of Iraq and the Levant, Libya, Libyan Civil War (2014-present), Sidra, Sirte, oil depot_

 ### [ Trading on the Shanghai Stock Exchange and the Shenzhen Stock Exchange are suspended for the day after stock indices plummeted by 6.85% and 8.1% respectively. ](/news/2016/01/4/trading-on-the-shanghai-stock-exchange-and-the-shenzhen-stock-exchange-are-suspended-for-the-day-after-stock-indices-plummeted-by-6-85-and.md)
 Wall Street closed sharply lower Monday after weak Chinese economic data ignited fears of global growth and sparked a selloff in stock markets across the world.